Fund backs cervical cancer vaccine in poor nations

 The first developing countries could be up and running with vaccination programmes from 2013, with Rwanda and Vietnam -- both of which have conducted pilot vaccination programmes -- likely to be among the first.

-Britain's GSK has not made a public price offer but Jean Stephenne, head of the group's vaccines business, said he looked forward to discussing how to provide Cervarix in a sustainable way to GAVI.

-GAVI's move to close inequalities in access to HPV vaccination was welcomed by UN Secretary-General Ban Ki-moon, who also praised a separate plan by the Geneva-based group to open a funding window for vaccines against the rubella virus, which can lead to birth defects and miscarriages.
+GAVI's move to close inequalities in access to HPV vaccination was welcomed by UN Secretary-General Ban Ki-moon, who also praised a separate plan by the Geneva-based group to open a funding window for vaccines against the rubella virus, which can lead to birth defects.
+(Reporting by Ben Hirschler; Editing by Elaine Hardcastle)